Disappearance of Crystal Rogers: Investigation and suspects

 The Ballard family was very vocal about their suspicion of Brooks Houck having some sort of involvement in Rogers's disappearance early on in the case.
-In an interview, Crystal’s sister said, “[Brooks] has not offered once to search, or help, or do anything for the family.”
-On July 8, Houck was brought in by the Nelson County Sheriff’s Office for questioning.
+In an interview, Crystal's sister said, “[Brooks] has not offered once to search, or help, or do anything for the family.”
+On July 8, Houck was brought in by the Nelson County Sheriff's Office for questioning.
 Nick Houck, Brooks' brother and a Bardstown Police officer, called mid-interview and told him not to speak with police.
 The next day, Nick was called to testify in front of a grand jury, which led police to suspect he also had involvement in the disappearance.
-It is at this time that Nick stopped cooperating with the Sheriff’s Office; however, he agreed to a polygraph test after being interviewed by Kentucky State Police.
+It was at this time that Nick stopped cooperating with the Sheriff's Office; however, he agreed to a polygraph test after being interviewed by Kentucky State Police.
 Nick finally took a polygraph test on July 20, after being contacted by the FBI.
-The examiner expressed “grave concerns” about the results with Bardstown Police Chief McCubbin.
+The examiner expressed "grave concerns" about the results with Bardstown Police Chief McCubbin.
 On October 16, 2015, Nick was fired from the Bardstown Police Department and Brooks was officially named a suspect in the case.

 A white Buick became an important piece of evidence when a private investigator found that one was parked at the Houck farm the night Rogers disappeared.
 The Houck brothers' grandmother, Anna Whitesides, owned a white Buick but sold it several weeks after Rogers went missing.
 Authorities issued a subpoena for the 82-year-old to testify in front of a grand jury.
 The subpoena stated the car may have been used to dispose of a body, cleaned, and sold in an attempt to prevent evidence from being discovered.
 Whitesides refused to testify in front of a grand jury.
-Attorney Jason Floyd said her statement to police and the car buyer’s information was enough.
+Attorney Jason Floyd said her statement to police and the car buyer's information was enough.
 A judge later ruled to keep all future proceedings involving Whitesides confidential.
-In August of 2016, police searched the residences of Whitesides and Nick Houck for DNA.
+In August 2016, police searched the residences of Whitesides and Nick Houck for DNA.

 Despite multiple search efforts and a $100,000 reward being offered for any information, Rogers remains missing.
 Ramon Pineiroa, the new Nelson County Sheriff appointed in 2019, has stated his commitment to solving the case.
 In an interview, Pineiroa said the agency has a good idea of what happened to Rogers, and his mission is to find enough facts and evidence to make an arrest.

 Murder of Tommy Ballard

-On the morning of November 19th, 2016, sixteen months after Rogers's disappearance, her 54-year-old father, Tommy Ballard, was shot to death.
-He had been hunting on his private property with his 12-year-old grandson, Rogers' eldest son.
-He had been shot once, in the chest.
-Police have cleared the grandson of foul play, and have also ruled out suicide as Tommy’s gun was never fired.
+Sixteen months after Rogers disappeared, her 54-year-old father, Tommy Ballard, was shot and killed on the morning of November 19, 2016.
+He had been hunting on his private property with his 12-year-old grandson, Rogers' eldest son, when he was shot once in the chest.
+Police have cleared the grandson of foul play and have also ruled out suicide, as Tommy's gun was never fired.
+The Federal Bureau of Investigation is seeking information in Ballard's unsolved death, which is classified as a homicide.